Safeguarding Adult Procedures

 Step 5: How to Make a Referral

 Anyone can make a safeguarding referral.
-Telephone enquiries about a Safeguarding concern can be made by contacting the First Point of Contact Team on 01325 406111 or Minicom 01325 468504.
+Telephone enquiries about a Safeguarding concern can be made by contacting the Adult Contact Team on 01325 406111 or Minicom 01325 468504.

-Members of the public can submit a concern verbally to the First Point of Contact on the number above.
+Members of the public can submit a concern verbally to the Adult Contact Team on the number above.